centminmod/redis-comparison-benchmarks/readme.md

 * [Redis vs KeyDB vs Dragonfly With IO Threads](#redis-vs-keydb-vs-dragonfly-with-io-threads)
 * [Redis vs KeyDB vs Dragonfly No IO Threads](#redis-vs-keydb-vs-dragonfly-no-io-threads)

+# Summary

+1. Ops/Sec (Throughput) Analysis:

+* Redis vs KeyDB vs Dragonfly With IO Threads:
+  * For single-threaded operations (both Sets and Gets), all three databases have comparable performance.
+  * KeyDB outperforms both Redis and Dragonfly significantly in multi-threaded scenarios, especially with 2 threads.
+  * Dragonfly surpasses KeyDB and Redis when scaled to 8 threads, especially in Gets operations.
+* Redis vs KeyDB vs Dragonfly No IO Threads:
+  * The patterns are quite similar to when IO Threads are enabled.
+However, the throughput is generally lower without IO Threads.
+  * KeyDB maintains its lead in the 2 thread scenarios.
+  * Again, Dragonfly shows its strength when scaled to 8 threads.

+2. Latency Analysis (Avg, p50, p99):

+* Redis vs KeyDB vs Dragonfly With IO Threads:
+  * KeyDB consistently showcases the lowest latency in almost all scenarios.
+Its p99 latency is particularly impressive, maintaining low values even under high concurrency.
+  * Dragonfly tends to have slightly higher latency than Redis in single-threaded operations but performs better as the number of threads increase.
+* Redis vs KeyDB vs Dragonfly No IO Threads:
+  * The latency patterns remain fairly consistent with the IO Threads scenario, but the actual latency values are generally higher without IO Threads.
+  * KeyDB's strength in latency remains evident, especially in multi-threaded operations.

+3. Summary Findings:

+* Throughput (Ops/Sec): KeyDB shines in multi-threaded scenarios, especially with 2 threads.
+Dragonfly, on the other hand, scales impressively with 8 threads.
+Redis provides consistent performance but doesn't lead in any particular scenario.
+* Latency: KeyDB offers the best latency performance across the board.
+It's particularly noticeable in high concurrency scenarios, where it maintains low p99 latencies.
+Dragonfly shows promise with increased threads, but its latency isn't as competitive as KeyDB's.

+4. Sweet Spots:

+* Redis: Best suited for applications that require consistent, predictable performance without the need to scale beyond a few threads.
+Redis is also a mature product with a vast ecosystem, making it a safe bet for general-purpose caching and storage scenarios.
+* KeyDB: Highly recommended for applications that require high throughput with low latency, especially if multi-threading is anticipated.
+Its performance in 2-thread scenarios is particularly noteworthy.
+* Dragonfly: Dragonfly seems to be the go-to for very high concurrency scenarios (like 8 threads).
+It scales well and might be more suitable for applications that can throw a lot of parallel threads at the database.

 # Redis vs KeyDB vs Dragonfly With IO Threads

 * Redis and KeyDB configured with `io-threads 12` and `io-threads-do-reads yes`